Elhuyar/BERT-BiLSTM-CRF-NER/README.md

 if you do not want to install, you just need clone this project and reference the file of <run.py> to train the model or start the service.

-## UPDATE:
-- 2020.2.6 add simple flask ner service code
-- 2019.2.25 Fix some bug for ner service
-- 2019.2.19: add text classification service
--  fix Missing loss error
-- add label_list params in train process, so you can using -label_list xxx to special labels in training process.

 ## Train model:
 You can use -help to view the relevant parameters of the training named entity recognition model, where data_dir, bert_config_file, output_dir, init_checkpoint, vocab_file must be specified.
 ```angular2html